kurtbuilds/dye/README.md

 The `--help` option gives you all you need to know.

     Add color to text.
-Pass text as arguments (like the echo command), or use - to read stdin.
+Pass text as arguments (like the echo command), or pass no arguments to read stdin.

     USAGE:
         dye [OPTIONS]